XNAT-Dashboards/XNAT-Dashboards/docs/developer_guide.rst

 There are 2 options to add a plot:

-1 -> Using predifined methods in DataFormatter file.
+1 -> Using pre-defined methods in DataFormatter file.

 2 -> Using own logic in DataFormatter file.